 Swine and laying hens are key sources of TSP emissions from manure management.
-The total TSP emissions from swine mainly follow the animal numbers given in Table 1 for the earlier years of the time series.
-However, due to increases in places equipped with air scrubbing and different emission factors of the different housing systems of the four swine subcategories (sows with piglets, weaners, fattening pigs, boars) and the varying population shares in those housing systems the $R^2$ of the linear regression is lower than 1 (0.52).
+The total TSP emissions from swine mainly follow the animal numbers given in Table 1.
+However, due to air scrubbing and different emission factors of the different housing systems of the four swine subcategories (sows with piglets, weaners, fattening pigs, boars) and the varying population shares in those housing systems the R^2 of the linear regression is lower than 1 (0.78).
 For laying hens and broilers, due to the low prevalence of air scrubbing systems.
-TSP emissions almost perfectly correlate with the animal numbers provided in Table 1 ( $R^2 = 0.99$ ).
+TSP emissions almost perfectly correlate with the animal numbers provided in Table 1 ($R^2 = 1$).